General Protein Pretraining or Domain-Specific Designs? Benchmarking Protein Modeling on Realistic Applications: Detail of Downstream Application and Dataset

 Thus, each protein \( P_i \) is associated with a label vector \( Y_i \in \{0, 1\}^{|\mathcal{L}|} \), where \( Y_i[j] = 1 \) indicates that protein \( P_i \) is annotated with the \( j \)-th label, and \( Y_i[j] = 0 \) indicates it is not.

 The goal is to learn a mapping function \( f(X_i) \) to predict the label vector \( Y_i \), i.e.:

 This function can be learned using the training dataset \( \{ (X_i, Y_i) \}_{i=1}^n \).

 \textbf{Settings}.
-For this task, we adopt the same architectural hyperparameter settings as used during pretraining to ensure consistency.
+For this task, to rigorously assess the model’s generalization ability, we included only those test sequences whose similarity to the training set was below 50\%. we adopt the same architectural hyperparameter settings as used during pretraining to ensure consistency.
 Each model is trained for 50 epochs using the Adam optimizer with a learning rate of 5e-4 and a batch size of 24.
 To ensure robustness, we report the average performance and standard deviation across a predefined set of random seeds.
 All training is conducted on NVIDIA L40 GPUs, with individual runs taking between 2 minutes and 10 hours, depending on the model architecture and task complexity.

 \textbf{Metrics}.
 Given the inherent sparsity of function annotation labels, where each protein is typically associated with only a small subset of possible functions, we evaluate model performance using Fmax and AUPR (Area Under the Precision-Recall Curve).
 These metrics are particularly suited for imbalanced multilabel classification tasks, where a higher Fmax and AUPR indicate better predictive capability in accurately identifying relevant functional annotations.